based on 8 nights

 Two city stops are perfectly balanced by a blissful night among the scenery of Halong Bay, and a short break in the UNESCO World Heritage town of Hoi An on the central coast.

-Did you know traditional Vietnamese cuisine believes in incorporating the five flavours (spicy, sour, bitter, salty, sweet) in each meal, and harmonizing them with the corresponding elements (metal, wood, fire, water, earth)?
+Did you know traditional Vietnamese cuisine believes in incorporating the five flavors (spicy, sour, bitter, salty, sweet) in each meal, and harmonizing them with the corresponding elements (metal, wood, fire, water, earth)?

 If you can, time your visit to Hoi An for the full moon during on the 14th day of the lunar year each month for the Full Moon festivals, when the town becomes the stage for traditional songs, dancing, games and food, with lanterns lining all of the streets.